lucrae/texlite/README.md

 After installing TeXLite, you can get all the info you need to get started in [this concise guide](https://github.com/lucrae/texlite/blob/documentation/docs/guide.md).

-# Issues and Requests

-Please add any issues/bugs/requests you have to the [Issues](https://github.com/lucrae/texlite/issues) page.

 # Contributing

 TeXLite still in development and has plenty of features and fixes yet to come!
 If you can help with that, no matter to what degree, contributions to the project are greatly appreciated.

+If you have any issues/bugs/requests, please add them to the [Issues](https://github.com/lucrae/texlite/issues) page.

-Please go to the [Issues](https://github.com/lucrae/texlite/issues) page to see what contributions are currently needed.
+If you want to contribute code, please go to the [Issues](https://github.com/lucrae/texlite/issues) page to see what contributions are currently needed.

 # Other